 Whilst no single character is intended to be a complete summary of a person – they’re really too one-dimensional for this – these sixteen cards can highlight certain qualities, traits or behaviours that are relevant to your life.

-Because they are the ‘people’ of the tarot, a diverse cast of characters covering different ages and areas of our lives, we tend to form relationships with the court cards, identifying with them, or calling on them for guidance at particular times.
+Because they are the ‘people’ of the tarot, a diverse cast of characters covering different ages and areas of our lives, we tend to form relationships with the pages, knights, kings and queens, identifying with them, or calling on them for guidance at particular times.
 I like to think that court cards can act as mentors or spiritual guides when we need them.
 So you might place the Knight of Wands on your altar to inspire boldness and action, or keep the Page of Swords in your wallet to remind you to study hard.

 By far the best-loved of the minor cards (at least according to my annual reader survey) are the queens.
 Whether it’s the tough-as-nails Queen of Swords who’s seen more than her fair share of shit, or the practical, down-to-earth Queen of Pentacles cooking up a feast for family and friends, tarot folks really seem to relate to these four powerful femmes and the qualities they represent.
 So let’s get to know them!

 In Seventy-Eight Degrees of Wisdom, Rachel Pollack writes that each queen “represents an appreciation of [her suit’s] element rather than the King’s social use of it.
 This does not mean that the Queens indicate weakness, or even inaction, but rather the element translated into feelings and understanding.”